Hosting a teenage party

-Guest list: Talk about how many people you feel comfortable with, the ages of guests, and whether known ‘trouble-makers’ will be invited.
+Guest list: Talk about how many guests you feel comfortable with, their ages, and what standard of behaviour you’d like to set.

 Register the party with your local police

-It’s a good idea because police will be able to provide safe partying tips, let you know of noise regulations, and can help you out if the party gets out of control.
+It’s a good idea because police can provide safe partying tips, let you know of noise regulations, and can help you out if the party gets out of control.

 Written invitations have many advantages:

-- invitations make it clear that the party is invite-only – you could go a step further and request that invites be shown at the door.
+- It’s clear that the party is invite only – you can even go a step further and request that invites be shown at the door.

-- it lets guests know what’s expected, like dress code, if alcohol will be allowed/provided, and the finishing time.
+- They let guests know what’s expected, like dress code, if alcohol will be allowed/provided, and the finishing time.

 Make the party fun

 Having a theme for the party can help take the focus off alcohol.
 You can organise decorations, food, drinks and activities that tie in with the theme.
-It will help to make it memorable, and allow your child scope for creativity.
+It’ll help to make it a memorable event, and give your child scope for creativity.

-This can be a fun bonding time – you could start a Pinterest board together that you both add ideas to about the theme, decorations, activities, and food.
+This can be a fun bonding time – you could start a Pinterest board together where you both add ideas.
 Pinterest is a free and very popular platform that people use to share images, ideas, and plans.
-You can set up a joint, private board that you can both add to but only the two of you can see.
+You can set up a joint, private board that you both can add to and view.

-Keeping guests entertained is important because it means there is more to do than drink.
+Keeping guests entertained and busy means there’s more to do than drink.
 Spend some time with your child planning activities like: